With MOD JITG (Chicksands) only a short distance from our school, many of our pupils are from Service families.

-Over the years, our school staff have become increasingly aware of particular pressures that my affect children from Service Families due to postings and deployment.
+Over the years, our school staff has become increasingly aware of particular pressures that may affect children from Service families due to postings and deployments.
 In order to help children and their families cope with these additional pressures, we have put certain measures in place partly funded by the additional Service Family Pupil Premium the school currently receives.

-Children are free to talk about whatever they want and Mrs. Allen has a number of age-appropriate books about Service family life which she sometimes uses as a starting point; many children like to speak to someone who understands their situation but is not directly involved.
+Children are free to talk about whatever they want; many like to speak to someone who understands their situation but is not directly involved.
 From feedback to date, both children and parents find ‘Time to Talk’ to be very helpful, particularly whilst a parent is deployed.

-Please contact the School Office if you feel your child would benefit from this service: Tel: 01462 813359
+Please contact the School Office if you feel your child would benefit from this service: School Office: Tel - 01462 813359

 This service has been set up to support parents/families who would like to discuss any matters concerning them with Mrs Allen.
 To access this service please contact the School Office.